Simple Bayesian Algorithms for Best Arm Identification: Analysis

 \subsection{Asymptotics of the Value Measure}

-The proof for top-two value sampling relies on the following lemma, which shows that the posterior-value of any suboptimal design is logarithmically equivalent to its probability of being optimal. \begin{lemma} For any $i\neq I^*$, $V_{n,i} \doteq \alpha_{n,i}$ \end{lemma} Note that by this lemma,
+The proof for top-two value sampling relies on the following lemma, which shows that the posterior value of any suboptimal design is logarithmically equivalent to its probability of being optimal. \begin{lemma} For any $i\neq I^*$, $V_{n,i} \doteq \alpha_{n,i}$ \end{lemma} Note that by this lemma,

 and so all of the asymptotic results in this could be reformulated as statements concerning the value assigned to suboptimal alternatives under the posterior.

 The lemma is not so surprising, as $V_{n,i} = \intop_{\Theta_i} v_{i}(\thetabf)\pi_{n}(\thetabf)d\thetabf$ differs from $\alpha_{n,i}=\intop_{\Theta_i} \pi_{n}(\thetabf)d\thetabf$ only because of the function $v_{i}(\thetabf)$.
 The $\pi_{n}(\thetabf)$ term dominates this integral as $n\to \infty$, since it tends to zero at an exponential rate in $n$ whereas $v_{i}(\thetabf)$ is a fixed function of $n$.